BibiSanjarani/AwesomeStuffs/Queries.md

       ORDER BY
         amount DESC

-    #Only want the top 100
+    #Only get the top 100
       LIMIT
         100